wp-plugins/sumome/Readme.txt

 * Share app - Get more traffic to your site with these super easy to setup share buttons!
 * Contact Form - Simplest way to have your readers contact you
 * Content Analytics - See how far people are scrolling on your website
+* Welcome Mat - Now you can instantly add a full-screen call to action to grow your email list or drive visitors to a certain page.

 = List Builder (email subscribe feature) =